TouTrix/wp_toutrix/README.md

 # wp_toutrix
-TouTrix WordPress Plugin
+TouTrix AdServer plugin for WordPress
-~Current Version:0.5.33~

 This plugin is used to show ads on your website and get paid.
 It use an external API from TouTrix but you never have to leave your WordPress website.
 You can create your TouTrix account easily in the admin panel.